BullsEye0/Happy-Birthday/README.md

 # Happy-Birthday
- "Happy Birthday Python" script.
+If you're bored and it's a friend's birthday, just make a nice "Happy Birthday Python" script.

+   Happy Birthday Python script.
 It seemed funny to share with you :-D

 If you want to use it install it in the following way: